giraf-fe/Autoclicker/README.md

 #### Changing the bind key
 1. In the `while (true)` loop change whatever is in the parenthesis of `GetAsyncKeyState()`
 2. Ex. `GetAsyncKeyState('X')` to change the bind to the X key.
+3. Same steps to changing the safety key, which is F4.
 #### Max CPS:
 The maximum amount of clicks per second possible
 #### Min CPS: